Oikio/clean-architecture-fe/readme.md

 Types are mess right now

 # TODO:
+Important: See if pushing to Cells really the solution, maybe we can use some kind of flow?
 Add proper logging tools
 Add state, usCases and enhancers factories
 Decide how dependant useCases should work with each other Think about combined state streams without business logic
 Create a real simple app (form, filtering, complex state)
 Add hydration of state example
+Add time travel example
 Add computed state example
 Add tests, see how they should work with useCases
 Add cancelable useCases